rangle/ngCourse2/state-management/ngrx/modifying_your_application_state_by_dispatching_actions.md

 In the `incrementAsync()` action creator, we are delaying the actual call to `dispatch()`.
 We created a `Promise` that will resolve after the delay.
 Once the `Promise` resolves, we can then dispatch an action to increment the counter.

+In more complex instances, you may however find this to be cumbersome, this is where we recommend utilizing ngrx's `effect` pattern, which we talk more about [here](side_effects.md).
 ## Actions that Depend on Other Services

 The ActionCreatorService pattern becomes necessary in cases where your action creators must use other Angular services.
 Consider the following `SessionActions` service that handles a remote API call: